TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

       Drop a page on another page to make it a child page

 #.
 Release your mouse.
-A confirmation message displays the option to copy or
+A confirmation message will appear displaying the option to copy or
    move the page.
 #.
 Select :guilabel:`Move this item`.